-PHASE I: This topic is only accepting Direct to Phase II (DP2) proposals for a cost up to \$2,000,000 for a 24-month period of performance.
+DESCRIPTION: This open topic accepts both Phase I and Direct to Phase II submissions.
+Phase I proposals are accepted for a cost up to \$250,000 for a 6-month period of performance and Direct to Phase II proposals are accepted for a cost up to \$2,000,000 for a 24-month period of performance.